-In the governmental fund financial statements when an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the City considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the City Council has provided otherwise in its commitment or assignment actions.
+In the governmental fund financial statements, when an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the Agency considers restricted funds to have been spent first.
+When an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the Agency considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the City Council has provided otherwise in its commitment or assignment actions.

-The City of Albany has adopted this order of categories in Resolution 6015 on June 22, 2011 and has classified all funds in the proper category.
+The Agency has adopted this order of categories in Resolution 6015 on June 22, 2011 and has classified all funds in the proper category.